datumbrain/engineering/_posts/2020-03-26-commit-messages.md

 * Added README.md for instructions to run
 ```

-## What Makes Commit Description, Perfect?
+## Summary

+Commit description should have following properties:
 * Bullet-ed
 * Each line not ending with a dot
 * Each line telling something that is not already mentioned in lines above